"Go to the heart of your pain, and you won't find more pain, but a freedom that doesn't require the absence of pain."

 Licensed Professional Counselor in Ashland, Oregon

 Akiva DeJack, a 25 year Licensed Professional Counselor, offers hope through treatment of anxiety, depression, couples therapy, alternative relationships and sexuality, as well as individual and spiritual growth.
 He does this work well because he does his own work and has learned to help others heal.

 Akiva went to a 12-step program for adult children of alcoholics in his early 20's.
-He risked sharing what he was most ashamed of and was met with unconditional compassion.
-He’s been using this powerful connection ever since.
-Compassion is his signature: “Simply put, love is what heals.”
+He risked sharing what he was most ashamed of, and was met with unconditional compassion.
+He’s been using this powerful formula ever since.
+Compassion is central to his work: “Simply put, love is what heals.”

-With a graduate degree in Community Counseling from the University of Nevada, Las Vegas, Akiva worked as a professor, a non-profit manager, and clinician for much of his career until he realized that what he loves most is effecting positive change in the lives of his clients.
+With a graduate degree in Community Counseling from the University of Nevada, Las Vegas, Akiva has worked as a professor, a non-profit manager, and supervisor of other clinicians for much of his career until he realized that what he loves most is effecting positive change in the lives of his clients.
 Akiva's personal statement is, "my religion is gratitude, and my practice is surrender."
-He lives and works in the beautiful Rogue Valley on a 7 acre farm animal sanctuary with his family, including 5 dogs, 4 cats, 2 pigs, 3 goats, 2 cows, a horse, 3 parrots, and a large flock of poultry.
+He lives and works in the beautiful Rogue Valley on a 7 acre farm/animal sanctuary with his family, including his partner, 5 dogs, 4 cats, 2 pigs, 3 goats, 2 cows, a horse, 3 parrots, and a large flock of poultry.